gallenc/solent2Public/week4/webfacadeexample2/README.md

 This week we will only look at using the simple DAO in the dao-simple module.
 The dao-jaxb module is empty.

-The model has been refactored into three packages corresponding to the data transfer objects, the dao classes and the service/facade classes.
+The model has been refactored into three packages corresponding to the data transfer objects, the dao interfaces and the service/facade interfaces.

-The FarmFacade class implements much the same methods as in previous exercises and will be accessed by the JSP's.
+The FarmFacade interface implements much the same methods as in previous exercises and will be accessed by the JSP's.
-However the implementation of the FarmFacade will now have to use the DAO classes to access the data from the underlying persistance layer.
+However the implementation of the FarmFacade will now have to use the DAO implementation classes to access the data from the underlying persistance layer.
 ```
 org.solent.com504.factoryandfacade.model.dto
     Animal.java